-I was trying to inject a few global environment variables to every container running, so one of the options was
+I was trying to insert a few global environment variables to every container running, so one of the options was

-Pod Presets but I realize this feature was removed (check this pull request) probably in Kubernetes 1.20.x will disappear.
+Pod Presets but I realized this feature will be removed in Kubernetes 1.20.x, check this pull request).

-The alternative is to create a ConfigMap and use the
+One of the solution is create a ConfigMap and use the

-Create a ConfigMap with the variables you want to inject.
+Create a ConfigMap with the variables you want to insert to the pod.

 --- apiVersion: v1 kind: ConfigMap metadata: name: global namespace: tools data: ENVIRONMENT: "dev" DATABASE_HOST: "postgresql.dev.local" DATABASE_PORT: "5432"